vikky789s/Yukesh_Analytics/README.md

 I am dedicated to continuously honing my abilities and expanding my expertise to bring meaningful change to their organizations.
 I aim to uncover valuable insights that can positively impact the businesses of investors and clients.

-To start with I am solving most challenging iterview questions put up by the hiring team.
+To start with, I am solving the most challenging interview questions put up by the hiring teams from different domains with multiple technologies.